ska-telescope/ska-sdp-data-product-api/docs/src/developerguide/Development.rst

     git clone --recursive git@gitlab.com:ska-telescope/ska-dataproduct-api.git

-The application make use of two databases; a persistent metadata store implemented with PostgreSQL and a search metadata store, implemented with Elasticsearch.
-Development instances of the databases can be created in a local Docker environment by running the provided Makefile commands:
+The application make use a persistent metadata store implemented with PostgreSQL.
+Development instances of the database can be created in a local Docker environment by running the provided Makefile commands:

 .. note:: You will be required to give a developer password for you database instances, that should also be added to the environment variables below.